 The next morning, I drove to the post office and mailed the package like I was instructed to do.
 Turns out the instructions were wrong; the bag should have been sent to FedEx.
 I didn’t check the label; I just trusted the instruction I got.

 The package rerouted but it eventually ended up in the right place.
 I received an email on July 7th saying my bag was received.
 Here’s where things went south.
-The email told me they were swamped and needed my help in decided how long it would take them to process my bag.
+The email told me they were swamped and needed my help in deciding how long it would take them to process my bag.
+Um What?
 Here were the options:

 - No Rush, you can put my kit on hold.
 Just happy to get stuff out of my house.
 Time Estimate – Up to 6 Months